He Watched It Sober.

 So, is watching I Drink Your Blood sheer, sheer agony?
 No. Not really.
 Is it as great as some folks would have you believe?
 Again, not really.
 But it's closer to the later than the former.

 Most of the early copies that circulated around on the home video market were culled from these severely hacked-up and censored prints, causing much frustration and irritation amongst the horrorphiles.
 Finally, thanks to Fangoria magazine and Grindhouse Cinema, working in conjunction with Durston, the film has been fully restored on DVD.
-And I encourage everyone whose only seen the chopped-up version to give the film another look.
+And I encourage everyone who've only seen the chopped-up version to give the film another look.
 I think there's a modest, if unrefined, horror flick that's lurking just underneath the drecky surface here; though I think it would have been better if Durston had left the hippy Satanists out and concentrated solely on the small town epidemic angle.
-And it's too bad that Durston never tried his hand at horror again.
-With a little more refinement and fine-tuning, we would probably be mentioning him in the same breath as other, gritty-n-bleak-n-unrelenting '70s horrormeisters Hooper, Craven and Romero.
+And it's too bad Durston never tried his hand at horror again.
+With a little more refinement and fine-tuning, we would probably be mentioning him in the same breath as the other, gritty-n-bleak-n-unrelenting '70s horrormeisters Hooper, Craven and Romero.

 Honest.